Wandalen/wTools/module/experimental/wca/docs/api/005_input.md

 - **Purpose**: Decouples callers from a specific input format, accepting strings, string vectors, or interactive prompts.
 - **Responsibility**: Documents the IntoInput trait, Input newtype, and supported conversion paths.
-- **In Scope**: IntoInput trait, Input(Vec<String>) newtype, &str splitting, Vec<String> passthrough, ask() prompt.
+- **In Scope**: Input conversion trait, token sequence newtype, whitespace-split string conversion, vector passthrough, interactive stdin prompt.
 - **Out of Scope**: How input is parsed into commands (see api/003 via Parser).

 ### Abstract

-Input is a newtype wrapping a vector of strings, representing the raw tokens to be parsed.
+Input is a type wrapping a vector of strings, representing the raw tokens to be parsed.
 The IntoInput trait provides conversion from multiple source types, enabling callers to pass input in the most convenient form.

 ### Operations